 So for many companies whose agencies use templates to build websites or who are predominantly delivering to Western audiences, this is overlooked and it’s a problem which is the same for Chinese users whether you host in China or outside.
 The solution: reduce calls to 3rd party code libraries, use China-based ones, or ask if they are needed at all?
 If access to them is blocked and they are needed, copy the files over to your server.

-Loading some website home pages requires a gazillion pictures, fonts, widgets and God knows what else.
+Loading some website home pages requires countless pictures, fonts, widgets and God knows what else.
 Each time your web page requests a file, if you host outside the Chinese firewall, then a request from China to your server is made.
 In the West, internet speeds are good and we can afford to be inefficient.
 If each request has to go through the firewall and there are a lot of requests, then your website becomes slow.

 So hosting in China will help, right?
 In this case, yes it can.
 Your website is no longer traversing the firewall to load files so it’s quicker.
 The files are pulled directly from your server in China.
 However, do remember also that the internet in China varies massively across provinces.
 Different ISPs compete in different regions and don’t carry traffic from other networks well, so if you have China hosting and it’s pretty standard, then you may want to address reducing how many files your pages need to load.
 Even hosting in China it will help.
 If you’re outside China, it’s a must.

-Many companies use content management systems – Wordpress, Drupal, Joomla, Magento, Umbraco etc – maybe you do too?
+Many companies use content management systems – WordPress, Drupal, Joomla, Magento, Umbraco etc – maybe you do too?

 They’re great.
 Companies get a cost-effective development because the software is open source and you’ve got a wide range of developers who are familiar with the software if your relationship with the current developer ever goes sour.